-- 1. The use of energy absorbing materials in the front structure of the car will be benifficial for the two-wheeler rider as well as for pedestrians.
-The exact locations on the car where these materials should be applied is not decided today.
-Never the less, preliminary results of experiments using dummies indicate that impact location of the two-wheeler rider's head on the car is somewhat higher than in the case with pedestrian heads.

-Second priority should be given to the side of the car due to the relatively frequent occurring side collisions with mopeds. - 2.
-The use of well dimensioned side underrun-guards on heavy goods vehicles, will reduce the effect of the serious and relative numerous collisions of mopeds and bicyclists with the side of heavy goods vehicles.
+- 1. The use of energy absorbing materials in the front structure of the car will be benificial for the two-wheeler rider, similar to what was found for pedestrians by WG7.
+Whether other locations on the car should also be padded cannot be decided today.
+Preliminary results of experiments using dummies indicate that impact location of the two-wheeler rider's head on the car is somewhat higher than in the case with pedestrian heads in similar frontal collisions.
+Second priority should be given to the side of the car due to the relatively frequent occurring side collisions with lightpowered two-wheelers. - 2.
+The use of well dimensioned side underrun-guards on heavy goods vehicles will reduce the effect of the serious and relative numerous collisions of mopeds and bicyclists with the side of heavy vehicles.
 The risk of getting run over by the wheels will also be reduced. - 3.
 Modern standards should be developed for lighting equipment, including reflectors, and braking performance (especially under wet conditions) of bicycles.

-The introduction of a high-standard retroreflector at the rear-end of the bicycle, will probably reduce the effect of the frontal car collision with the rear-end of bicycles, which is a serious type of collision.
+The introduction of a high-standard retroflector at the rear-end of the bicycle will probably reduce the effect of the frontal car collision with the rear-end of bicycles, which is a serious type of collision.
 At the sides of bicycles, spoke reflectors and/or reflecting tires are recommended.